didi/cube-ui/document/components/docs/en-US/input.md

 - Multiple configurations

 Support most of the attributes of the input element.
-In addition you can configure the useClear attribute to toggle the clear button.
+In addition you can use the `useClear` attribute to toggle the clear button.

 ```html
 <cube-input